 In its whole history, no pantomime has been cancelled despite some spectacular snow-falls (we are 200 metres above sea level).
 In two years, heavy snow falls prevented audiences getting to shows, so extra performances were added to make sure no-one missed out.

 Over the years, we have had around 750 different people taking part.
 People stay an average of four years – but the record is held by one Rita Hampton who did 28 years with us!

-The “Dame” is the most challenging part for principals, and in all our years we have only had five – Bernard Froud (once as Dame), Bryn Phillips (2 times), Bryan Prince (7), Ken Fielding (10) and Ross Crowe (21).
+The “Dame” is the most challenging part for principals, and in all our years we have only had five – Bernard Froud (once as Dame), Bryn Phillips (2 times), Bryan Prince (7), Ken Fielding (10), Ross Crowe (21) and Phil Wright (2).